robotpy/robotpy-docs/install/packages.rst

 Downloads an ipk file from the RobotPy and NI's online opkg repositories, along with the dependencies for the package.

-You can also use a `requirements.txt` file to specify which packages should be downloaded
+You can also use a `requirements.txt` file to specify which packages should be downloaded:
 ::

   robotpy-installer download-opkg -r requirements.txt

-This file matches the syntax of a standard pip `requirements.txt`.
+This file is a list of packages to install, similar to the syntax of a standard pip `requirements.txt`.

 ::